sammaxfleet/thisorthatpp5/README.md

 ## Site Description

+Description:

-'This Or That' is an online website that compares celebrity fashion outfits.
+'This Or That' is an online website that compares celebrity fashion outfits, It is designed to bring fashion inspiration for the user & to keep up with the latest fashion releases.
-It gives the users fashion inspiration for if they were to go to an event themselves, a party and just keeps them upto date with the latest trends.
-It allows users to create user profiles, and interact with other fashion enthusiasts.
+It allows users to create user profiles, and interact with other fashion enthusiast users.
-It's a catelogue of style, which one is your taste?...
+It's a catelogue of style,' which one is your taste?'.
 The user is able to follow other users, search on filterd searches & it gives the users space to comment their opinion on each post.
 I took inspiration from this as I have a huge interest in fashion and with current trends on social media "ootd" [ outfit of the day ]
 I wanted to incorperate something where I think there's a gap in the market in the current climate.
+The problem being how can we take what's happening on social media onto one site.

+Enhanced user features:

+If a profile is created you are then able to follow, like, comment, post yourself and save posts.
+You then can interact with the community, without a profile you're browsing from a distance.

+Seamless Frontend Experience:

+Thisorthat's frontend is built using the React framework, ensuring a modern and responsive user interface.
+The frontend seamlessly connects and interacts with the backend API through efficient HTTP requests, providing a smooth and enjoyable user experience.

 The project has been split into 2 parts- the front end built with react and the back end API powered by Django rest frame work.

 # Full Links to Project:

-More info on the back end readme can be found here - https://github.com/sammaxfleet/THISORTHATAPI/blob/main/README.md

 Link to live site - https://thisorthatpp5-9e3adcfaf8e9.herokuapp.com/

+The link to the backend readme can be found here - https://github.com/sammaxfleet/THISORTHATAPI/blob/main/README.md

 Link to the live API - https://thisorthatapi-56bb400a2b0e.herokuapp.com/

 Link to the back end repository - https://github.com/sammaxfleet/THISORTHATAPI